How to Become a Mobile App Developer (Beginner’s Guide to App Development)

 But just how many apps are there?

 Let’s take a look at some information from Statista.

-Don’t be intimidated by the number of apps available across different platforms.
+Don’t be intimidated by the number of apps available across different mobile platforms.

 Sure, you’ll have some competition, but the majority of these likely won’t be in your industry.